LLNL/FPChecker/README.md

 - clang 8.0

 ## Using the LLVM Version
-Once you are able to compile and run your CUDA application with clang, follow this to enable FPChecker:
+Once you can to compile and run your CUDA application with clang, follow this to enable FPChecker:

 1. Add this to your Makefile: